Wemdavis/real_portfolio/README.md

-This Repository contains the files for a portfolio website.
+This Repository contains the files for a portfolio website.\n it uses html, css and javascript